 Delete your Amplify app.

-b.
-Select the app you created in module 1.
+- In the AWS Amplify console, select the wildrydes-site app you created in Module 1.

 Delete your Amazon Cognito user pool

 If you used the provided AWS CloudFormation template to complete Module 2, simply delete the stack using the AWS CloudFormation console.
 Otherwise, delete the Amazon Cognito user pool you created in Module 2.

 - In the Amazon Cognito console, select your WildRydes User pool name.

 - Choose Delete user pool.